Zachary Taylor House: Construction

 Springfield is a 2 1/2-story Georgia Colonial red brick L-shaped house.
 The western section of the house is the oldest, built around 1795.
 The eastern section was built between 1810 and 1830.
 It features a gable roof, a double-parlor, and fireplaces in each room.
-It was constructed by Richard Taylor and the slaves he owned.
+It was constructed by Richard Taylor and the people he enslaved.

 After the Taylors left, major additions included two Victorian porches, an altering of a staircase's direction, and the eaves improved with a bracketed cornice.
 Two bathrooms were added to the first floor in the 1930s.